Kometa-Team/Kometa/docs/defaults/award/other.md

 # Other Awards Default Metadata File

-The `other_award` Metadata File is used to  create collections based on numerous other awards.
+The `- pmm: other_award` Metadata File is used to  create collections based on numerous other awards.

 This Default file requires [Trakt Authentication](https://metamanager.wiki/en/latest/config/trakt.html)